tensorlayer/tensorlayer-chinese/docs/user/example.rst

  - VGG 16 (ImageNet).
 A Convolutional neural network implementation for classifying ImageNet dataset, see ``tutorial_vgg16.py`` on `GitHub`_.
  - VGG 19 (ImageNet).
 A Convolutional neural network implementation for classifying ImageNet dataset, see ``tutorial_vgg19.py`` on `GitHub`_.
  - InceptionV3 (ImageNet).
 A Convolutional neural network implementation for classifying ImageNet dataset, see ``tutorial_inceptionV3_tfslim.py`` on `GitHub`_.
+ - Wild ResNet (CIFAR) by `ritchieng <https://github.com/ritchieng/wideresnet-tensorlayer>`_.
+ - More CNN implementations by TF-Slim can be connected to TensorLayer via SlimNetsLayer.

 自然语言处理
 ==============================